ngochaong123/social-media-react/README.md

 ## Getting Started
 1. Ensure you have Node.js installed on your machine.
 2. Clone this repository to your local machine.
-3. Navigate to the project directory in your terminal.
-4. Run `npm install` to install the necessary dependencies.
+3. Run ' npm install ' to install the necessary dependencies.
-5. Once the installation is complete, run `npm start`.
+4. Once the installation is complete, run npm start.
-6. Open your browser and visit `http://localhost:3000` to view the app.
+5. Open your browser and visit http://localhost:3000 to view the app.

 ## Technologies Used
 - React